 Between 1982 and 2002, a-road signs used either white-on-green or black-on-white depending on the class (and therefore the signing) of the road.
-This is now no longer the case, and signs should be either white-on-blue (motorway) or black-on-white (a-road), and from 2015 all remaining white-on-green services signs will be rendered illegal.
+This is now no longer the case, and signs should be either white-on-blue (motorway) or black-on-white (a-road), and from 2015 all remaining white-on-green services signs were officially rendered illegal.

 Until the introduction of the green sign in the 1982, there were no signs for TRSAs.
 However, the Department for Transport had started to use the standard motorway signs, which attracted criticism from motorway operators who reckoned their reputation was being dragged down by unscrupulous roadside garages.